flaviusb/weird-rpg-notes/primordials.md

-Autocthon
-- Crafting
-- Tools
+The Worker and their Tools
+- Workers, Craftspeople, Crafting, Tools, Workshops, Factories, Automation
-- Voidcancer -> The impossible
+- The Touch of the Void -> Manifesting the impossible
 - Mortality
+- Class conflict
 - Uses tools for things, rather than creating servitor races
+- Conducts some fairly horrible soul surgery on themself
 - Programs?

-Gaia
-- Creation, as in the tying together of Shintai to create a non-Wyld space that is semi self-sustaining
+- Creates the Engine of Choice

+Terra
-- Dragons?
+- Creation
+- The resonance between Principles
-- The Elements
+- The drawing together of lesser Principles
+- Endurance/constancy
 - Kami
+- The Chosen of Blood